 As an investment in our community through the Aspirations to Actions Initiative, The Patterson Foundation brought Rich Harwood back to the region to discuss his new book, Stepping Forward.
-In conjunction with the author’s visit, The Patterson Foundation is supporting registered book circles throughout Charlotte, DeSoto, Manatee, and Sarasota counties.
-Learn to Turn Outward.
-Be inspired as Rich shares his time-tested principals and philosophy used in 50 U.S. states and in 40 countries on how communities can uncover shared aspirations.
+In conjunction with the author’s visit, The Patterson Foundation supported registered book circles throughout Charlotte, DeSoto, Manatee, and Sarasota counties.
+Participants learned to Turn Outward and were inspired as Rich shared his time-tested principals and philosophy used in 50 U.S. states and in 40 countries on how communities can uncover shared aspirations.

 What is Stepping Forward?

 Stepping Forward is a book by Rich Harwood, founder of The Harwood Institute for Public Innovation and nationally recognized advocate for Turning Outward.
 Included here is a brief synopsis of Stepping Forward.

 Many of us are looking for an alternative to the divisive nature of our public discourse, mistrust and broken promises.
 Where we can find hope to bridge our divides, come together and get things done.

 Rich Harwood offers a new path forward.
 Stepping Forward makes the case that we don’t have to accept the divisions, gridlock, and negativity happening in our communities and country.
 He knows, from working in communities for more than 30 years, that we can rediscover what we share in common and actively build upon it.

 Stepping Forward shows us how to channel our frustrations, energies, and aspirations to get on a more hopeful path.
 This book shows us how we can step forward to —